Why Is Car Insurance So Expensive in New York?

 Here's what this means for your wallet: your insurance pays medical bills regardless of who caused the accident.
 Even if you're the safest driver on the road, you're paying higher premiums to cover medical costs for everyone else's accidents.

 Most states require auto insurance to register and operate a car.
-In New York, the minimum insurance requirements include liability coverage and additional state-specific protections:
+In New York, the minimum insurance requirements include liability coverage (which doesn't include a deductible, unlike comprehensive and collision coverage) and additional state-specific protections:

 • $10,000 for property damage per accident